 10.)
 Suggestion / Findings / Conclusion

-The first page includes – The title of the article typed in lower case Bold Letters, centered, in “Times New Roman”, followed by an empty line.
+The first page includes – The title of the article typed in lower case Bold Letters, centred, in “Times New Roman”, followed by an empty line.

-A concise and factual abstract is required (maximum length 100-120 words).
-The abstract should state briefly the purpose of the research, the principal results, and major conclusions.
+A concise and factual abstract is required (maximum length of 100-120 words).
+The abstract should state the purpose of the research, the principal results, and significant conclusions briefly.
 An abstract is often referred to separately from the article, so it must be able to stand alone.
-References to the literature should preferably not occur in the abstract but if essential, they must be cited as in the body text, with reference to a separate, brief list.
+References to the literature should preferably not occur in the abstract, but if essential, they must be cited as in the body text, with reference to a separate, brief list.
 Non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.

 Methods / Manuscript –